 Ashley grew up in Bessemer, Michigan.
 Shortly after high school, she moved to the Twin Cities and graduated from Argosy University in Eagan, Minnesota with an Associate’s Degree in Veterinary Technology.
 She then moved to Wisconsin in 2008 to start the next chapter of her career here at Wolf River Veterinary Clinic.
 And are we glad she did!
 Her special interests include dentistry and anesthesia.
 Ashley lives with her boyfriend, three senior cats and one dog.
 To disconnect from fast paced clinic life, she enjoys traveling, reading, drawing and spending time with friends and family.
 She is also a longstanding member of the Wisconsin Veterinary Technicians’ Association.

-Stephanie has been with Wolf River Veterinary Clinic for three years.
+Stephanie has been with Wolf River Veterinary Clinic for four years.
 She is a graduate of both UW-River Falls and MATC with a bachelor’s degree in animal science and an associate’s degree in veterinary technology.
 Stephanie is also the program coordinator for our S.A.F.E. program.
 Her passion and dedication for these animals continually shines through year after year.
 She particularly enjoys helping pets find loving forever homes.
 In 2016 eight dogs and fifty one cats have found new homes through the program.
 In her spare time Stephanie likes to play with her animals, go to movies, play table top games, play video games and spend time with loved ones.
 She shares her home with her wife, mother-in-law, six cats, three dogs, two parrots, a gecko and occasional foster pets.

 Jennifer started at Wolf River Veterinary Clinic almost two years also as a part time veterinary assistant.
 In spring of 2016, she graduated from Globe University and became a certified veterinary technician.
 She particularly enjoys the nursing aspect of her job.
 She also volunteers in our S.A.F.E. program, has been known to nurse little ones round the clock for their feedings every two hours.
 In her spare time, she enjoys fishing, camping, hunting, and playing sports.
 She also enjoys spending time with family, her dog Bubba and two cats adopted from our S.A.F.E program (Frankie and Oliver).

-Chandell is a recent Globe University Veterinary Technology graduate and will be completing her VTNE to become a CVT in March 2017.
+Chandell is a recent Globe University Veterinary Technology graduate and has completed her VTNE becoming a CVT in March 2017.
 She is also a 2011 graduate of UW-Oshkosh where she received a Bachelor of Social Work degree.
 Chandell has always been passionate about helping people and caring for animals.
 She considers herself very fortunate to have a mix of both and a career she really enjoys.
 Chandell was in the social work field for 3 years before returning to school for a degree in animal health.
 Chandell currently has a dog named Mossy, but grew up with many pets.
 In her free time you will find her reading, fishing, hunting, camping, spending time with family, taking walks with her pup, laughing, and the Packers among other things.
 Chandell is very proud to be a part of the Wolf River Veterinary Clinic team !

 Shaunna grew up on a horse farm in the Manawa area and has been hooked on animals ever since.
 She took that passion for animals and pursued an education in Wildlife, graduating from the University of Stevens Point with a degree in Wildlife Ecology and Biology.